-A non-owner car insurance policy gives you bodily injury and property damage liability coverage when you drive a vehicle that you do not own (and would otherwise have a regular car insurance policy on).
+A non-owner auto insurance policy gives you bodily injury and property damage liability coverage.
+In case you drive a vehicle that you do not own.
+(Important to realize, would otherwise have a regular car insurance policy on).
 If it is not enough to cover damages, that is when your non-owners policy acts as a second coverage.
-It is important to remember that non-owner policies don’t include collision coverage, meaning it does not cover repairs for the car you were driving, only for the car or piece of property you hit.
+It is important to remember that non-owner policies don’t include collision coverage.
+That means that it does not cover repairs for the car you were driving.
+Only for the damage, you may do.

-You’re not legally required to have a non-owner car insurance policy if you don’t own a vehicle, unless the DMV requires you to file a proof-of-insurance certificate to maintain your driver license, because you were convicted of a DUI/DWI or some other serious accident, an SR-22.
+- You’re not legally required to have non-owner car insurance if you don’t own a vehicle.
+Unless the DMV requires you to file a proof-of-insurance certificate to maintain your driver’s license.
+Due to a DUI/DWI or some other serious accident, an SR-22.
 In that case, a non-owner policy will be your only option if you don’t own a vehicle to insure.

 Non-owners policies vary depending on your driver’s license record because insurance companies look at how big a risk you are to determine how likely it is that you’ll cause an accident when assigning rates.
 But still, if you have an excellent driving record your non-owner car insurance policy will roughly cost you 90% less than a comprehensive policy, even with a not-so-good driving record, it will be approximately 20% less than a comprehensive policy.
 You are the main factor to determine the rate.
 Where you live will also be a factor that determines your rate.

 Call us to get your Non-Owner policy quote for free